UCP System requirementsEstimated reading time: 5 minutes

 - 3GB of free disk space

-Also, make sure the nodes are running one of these operating systems:
+Also, make sure the nodes are running an operating system support by Docker EE.

 For highly-available installations, you also need a way to transfer files between hosts.